Linear acceleration emission of pulsar relativistic streaming instability and interacting plasma bunches

-The total emission flux depends on the properties of the plasma instabilities and on the intensities of the electrostatic superluminal L-mode waves, the solutions of the permittivity tensor component $\Lambda_{33}=0$, see \citet{Rafat2019a}.
-For the streaming instability, the emission power depends on the formation of soliton-like superluminous waves, which are generated for inverse temperatures $\rho\geq1.66$ and Lorentz factors $\gamma_\mathrm{s}>40$ \citep{Benacek2021a}.
-Otherwise, the intensities of superluminous waves are weak.
-The emission power of the plasma bunch depends mostly on the drift speeds between particle species \citep{Benacek2021b}.
-Nevertheless, only for finite drift speeds, the energy of superluminal waves significantly exceeds the energy of subluminal waves.
-The emitted wave power increases nonlinearly with the drift speed.
-In a supplemental simulation where we kept the same parameters as the bunch simulation above but increased the drift speed from $u_\mathrm{d}/c=10$ to $u_\mathrm{d}/c=100$ ($\gamma_\mathrm{s} \approx 100$), the total emission power increased from $\approx4.9\times10^{24}\,\mathrm{W}$ to $2.6\times10^{28}\,\mathrm{W}$.
-We expect only a weak dependence of the superluminal wave energies on the plasma temperatures.
+The total power depends on the properties of the plasma instabilities and the intensities of the electric currents induced by oscillating particles.
+The particle oscillates in electrostatic superluminal L-mode waves self-consistently produced by the PIC simulations as solutions of the electrostatic permittivity tensor component $\Lambda_{33}=0$ (see \citet{Rafat2019a}).
+For the streaming instability, most of the emission power depends on the formation of soliton-like superluminal waves, which are generated for inverse temperatures $\rho\geq1.66$ and Lorentz factors $\gamma_\mathrm{s}>40$ \citep{Benacek2021a}.
+If these plasma properties are not fulfilled, the soliton-like superluminal waves are not produced, and their intensities, and therefore the emissions, are weaker than in the case with the soliton waves.

+The emission power of the plasma bunch interaction mainly depends on the drift speeds between particle species.
+Nevertheless, only for nonzero drift speeds between particle species does the energy of superluminal waves significantly exceed the energy of subluminal waves, and a significant amount of emission may be produced.
+The wave power increases nonlinearly with the drift speed.
+In a supplemental simulation, in which we kept the same parameters as in the bunch simulation above, but increased the drift speed from $u_\mathrm{d}'/c=10$ to $u_\mathrm{d}'/c=100$ and kept the transformation Lorentz factor $\gamma_\mathrm{s} \approx 100$, the total emission power increased from $\approx2.6\times10^{16}\,\mathrm{W}$ to $1.8\times10^{20}\,\mathrm{W}$.
+We expect only a weak dependence of the superluminal wave energies on the plasma temperature.
 The main reason is that the superluminal waves are generated by ambipolar diffusion at the bunch edges.
-The ambipolar diffusion is mostly influenced by a drift speed difference between the expanding particle species, while the plasma temperature represents only a correction term to this expansion for $\langle \gamma \rangle \ll \gamma_\mathrm{d} \equiv (1 + u_\mathrm{d})^{\onehalf}$, where $\langle\rangle$ denotes an average over the particle velocity distribution.
+The ambipolar diffusion is mostly influenced by the drift-speed difference between the expanding particle species, while the plasma temperature $T'$ represents only a correction term to this expansion because of the relation $T' \sim \langle \gamma' \rangle \ll \gamma_\mathrm{d}' \equiv \sqrt{1 + u_\mathrm{d}'^2}$, where $\langle\rangle$ denotes an average over the particle velocity distribution in a plasma region.